awsdocs/amazon-mwaa-user-guide/doc_source/mwaa-create-role.md

 + Amazon Simple Storage Service \(Amazon S3\) – to parse your environment's DAG code and supporting files \(such as a `requirements.txt`\)\.
 + Amazon Simple Queue Service \(Amazon SQS\) – to queue your environment's Apache Airflow tasks in an Amazon SQS queue owned by Amazon MWAA\.
 + AWS Key Management Service \(AWS KMS\) – for your environment's data encryption \(using either an [AWS owned key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-owned-cmk) or your [Customer managed key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk)\)\.
+**Note**
+ If you have elected for Amazon MWAA to use an AWS managed KMS key to encrypt your data, then you must define permissions in a policy attached to your Amazon MWAA execution role that grant access to arbitrary KMS keys stored outside of your account via Amazon SQS\.
+The following two conditions are required in order for your environment's execution role to access arbitrary KMS keys:
+A KMS key in a third\-party account needs to allow this cross account access via its resource policy\.
+Your DAG code needs to access an Amazon SQS queue that starts with `airflow-celery-` in the third\-party account and uses the same KMS key for encryption\.
+ In order to mitigate the risks associated with cross\-account access to resources, we recommend reviewing the code placed in your DAGs to ensure that your workflows are not accessing arbitrary Amazon SQS queues outside your account\.
+Furthermore, you can use a customer managed KMS key stored in your own account to manage encryption on Amazon MWAA\.
+This limits your environment's execution role to access only the KMS key in your account\.
+ Keep in mind that after you choose an encryption option, you cannot change your selection for an existing environment\.

 An execution role also needs permission to the following IAM actions:
 + `airflow:PublishMetrics` – to allow Amazon MWAA to monitor the health of an environment\.